NocturnalSolutions/KituraBook/hello-world/hello-world.md

         response.send("Hello world!\n")
     }

-Code in the `defer` block is executed right before the function returns, so the code in this handler closure is functionally equivalent to the first one we wrote above.
-However, since we don’t *always* want to call `next()` - as above, there will be rare but important exceptions - I don’t want you to get in the habit of using `defer` blocks in your handlers this way, and will not use it in further examples in this book.
+Code in the `defer` block is executed right before the function returns, no matter where or how the function returns, so the code in this handler closure is functionally equivalent to the first one we wrote above.
+(See the “Defer Statement” section in *The Swift Programming Language* for more information on this structure.)
+However, since we don’t *always* want to call `next()` - as above, there will be important exceptions - I don’t want you to get in the habit of using `defer` blocks in your handlers this way, and will not use it in further examples in this book.
 You will see this pattern used frequently in others’ Kitura code around the web, however, so I feel it’s important to explain what’s happening in that code.